1965

 JACQUES NE

-ROGER BRIOULT (LEFT) AND JACQUES NE (RIGHT) WITH JACQUE'S PERSONAL SM
+ROGER BRIOULT (LEFT) AND JACQUES NE (RIGHT) WITH JACQUE'S PERSONAL SM, PHOTO PROBABLY FROM ABOUT 1984

-The car was restored and sold in an auction in 2022.
+The car was restored and offered for sale in a 2022 auction in Paris.

 Notice anything odd about it?
 It has side marker lights!
-These lights appear to be the same side marker lights that were used on North American models when they arrived on our shores over a year later in mid-1971.
+These lights can be seen in both the 1984 photo as well as the 2022 photo(s) and appear to be the same side marker lights that were used on North American models when they arrived on our shores over a year after this car was built.
 But why would Jacque Né's car have these lights installed well in advance of the release of a North American version?

-Note that US Federal Motor Vehicle Safety Standard (FMVSS) #108 mandated that passenger cars built after 01 January 1969 were required to have side reflectors on the front and rear fenders.
-For 1970 models, this requirement was changed to require that they be illuminated.
+Note that USA Federal Motor Vehicle Safety Standard (FMVSS) #108 mandated that passenger cars built after 01 January 1970 were required to have illuminated marker lights on the front and rear fenders.
 Clearly Citroën had been thinking about the North American market, probably from the very start of the "S" program.
-But still, why does this car have them?
+But still, why does this car have side marker lights?
+It doesn't seem to have any other North American features...

 JACQUES NE's SM AS SEEN IN 2022